sbackus/antifa-witches/README.md

 5. Benevolent witchcraft / Malevolent witchcraft
 6. Internet SJW / Hack their shit

 Preferred Tactics come in pairs.
-If **witch** is greater than 3 use the one on the left as your Preferred Tactic.
-If **antifa** is greater than 3 use the one on the right as your Preferred Tactic.
+If **witch** is greater than 3 use the one on the left as your Preferred Praxis.
+If **antifa** is greater than 3 use the one on the right as your Preferred Praxis.
 If they're both 3, you choose.

 ## STATS
 You have two stats.
 Each starts with 3 points.
 Antifa: Use whenever you're fighting fascism
-Witch: Use when whenever you're trying to build something worth fighting for.
+Witch: Use this stat to perform magic or whenever you're trying to build something worth fighting for.

+Note: magic can be as literal or figuative as you want.
+It might feel very cathartic

 ## ACTIONS
 When you act, and the outcomeis in doubt, roll a D6.
 If it’s equal to or under the relevant stat, you succeed.
 If it’s over the stat, you fail.
-If you’re using your Preferred Tactic or doing something related to your Motivation, roll 2D6 and pick the lowest.
+If you’re using your Preferred Praxis or doing something related to your Motivation, roll 2D6 and pick the lowest.

 # CHANGING STATS
-Move one point from **Antifa** to **Witch** When you cite wiccan lore (in rhyme) or raise an objection to a paticular antifa tactic.
+Move one point from **Antifa** to **Witch** When you cite wiccan lore with your coven or whenever you raise an objection to a paticular antifa tactic.
+If the coven performs a spell or ritual together

 Move one point from **Witch** to **Antifa** When you state a truth about how those fuckers are trying to discount, disdain, or criminalize who you are or who you love.
 The first person to say "fuck those guys" may also move a point from **Witch** to **Antifa**

+## THE END
+If your **antifa** stat ever reaches 6, you've gone too far.
+The feds swoop in.
+They accuse you of terrorism and haul you off to jail.
+If your **witch** stat ever reaches 6, you've become soft.
+You care more about comfort than justice.
+You sell out.